Code-Institute-Submissions/project-3/README.md

 Some accent colors where chosen for CTA buttons.

-# I WANT TO IMPLEMENT MORE OF THESE COLORS FOR BUTTONS IN THE GAME AS WELL AS LOGIN, REGISTER, LOGOUT BUTTONS.
-# ALSO CONTACT FORM
-# BUTTONS IN REGISTER FORM
-# CHECK USERNAME AVAILABLE AND REGISTER

-Error messages are in red.
+# Error messages are in red.
 Some are highlighted with yellow background to make them stand out.
-Success messages are green.
+# Success messages are green.
 TO IMPLEMENT

 LOGO
 The logo is only present in screens of landscape tablets and above.